Today I Watched the Tedx Talk I Was

 to escape on the 5th day.
 After I escaped he destroyed every single item in my apartment.
 Nothing was left.
 Nothing.
 No pictures.

-11. Eight years after being 'held as a sex slave' because it is ultimately what I became for this very wealthy man -- I found
+11. Eight years after being 'held as a sex slave' because it is ultimately what I became for a very wealthy and powerful man

 12. To this day, this man has continued to stalk me, harass me, and terrorize me.